 The class has three exams.
-Each exam is multiple choice and will likely have 30 questions.
+Each exam is multiple choice and will likely have 30 to 33 questions.
 When you take an exam, you may also bring a calculator and one 3 inch x 5 inch index card with notes on it.
 You may write notes on both sides of the card.
 Your 3 inch x 5 inch index card must be one that you created-I do not allow index cards that have been created as part of a tutoring service or note-taking service or any other 3rd party endeavor.
 You can either hand write your card or type it and then shrink it to fit on a computer.
 But YOU must have created the card yourself.
 Do NOT bring a card that was created by a note-taking service-bring a card you created.
 Also only ONE index card is allowed.
 DO NOT bring more than one to the test.
-And the card MUST be only 3 x 5-no foldouts or "wings" or anything else.
-Violations of these policies-bringing a card you did not personally create and/or bringing more than one card and/or bringing a card that is not just 3 x 5-will result in a zero on the exam, an F in the class, and a referral to the Dean of Student's office for academic dishonesty.
+Violations of either policy-bringing a card you did not personally create and/or bringing more than one card-will result in a zero on the exam, a possible F in the class, and a referral to the Dean of Student's office.